centurianii/g3Tips/README.md

 on every operation cycle fired by <code>init()</code> some <i>actions</i> will set this data, e.g. actions on handler will set the <code>handler</code> property etc.</p></blockquote>

 <h3>2.ii Tooltip handlers</h3>
-<p>We can move our handler in relation with the tooltip by inserting style rules in an embedded style sheet added at the bottom of document's <code>head</code>.
-This sheet has as <code>id</code> the name of the current object:</p>
+<p>We can move our handler in relation with the tooltip by inserting style rules to the <code>div</code> that represents it (no more embedded stylesheets in head as other would do):</p>
 <pre>
 //this.applyHandlerTip()